davidmckennirey/davidmckennirey.github.io/_posts/2021-05-03-shocker-write-up.md

 ffuf -u http://10.10.10.56/FUZZ -w /usr/share/seclists/Discovery/Web-Content/CGIs.txt -of csv -o ./raft-cgis-ext.csv -e .cgi,.php,.py,.sh
 ```

-What I should have done was to scan the "cgi-bin" directory using a wordlist like `raft-large-directories.txt` with the extensions I specified.
+What I should have done was to scan the "cgi-bin" directory using a wordlist like `raft-large-directories.txt` with the correct cgi extensions.

 **Right Command (That I Should Have Run)**